-1. Describe the relationship between SGBV/VAWG, child marriage and riage and FGM, particularly preventive measures.

-FGM.

-- 2. Explain the changes in SGBV/VAWG, child marriage and FGM in Nigeria. - 3.
-Discuss measures that can be taken to address SGBV/VAWG, child mar-
+- 1. Describe the relationship between SGBV/VAWG, child marriage and FGM. - 2.
+Explain the changes in SGBV/VAWG, child marriage and FGM in Nigeria. - 3.
+Discuss measures that can be taken to address SGBV/VAWG, child marriage and FGM, particularly preventive measures.